-The program requires a firm three-day commitment from Sunday, November 3 - Tuesday, November 5, 2013 from 9am to 5pm, plus one evening networking reception on the final day of training.
+The program requires a firm three-day commitment, plus one evening networking reception on the final day of training.
 Please do not apply unless you can guarantee your attendance on all three days.
 No exceptions will be made.

 In addition, you are asked to participate in site visits with each of the sponsoring employers.
 Dates for the site visits will be provided at the start of the program.
 Admission will be determined on a rolling basis, so students are encouraged to apply early.

 APPLICATIONS ARE NOT YET BEING ACCEPTED.
 PLEASE CHECK BACK IN THE FALL FOR MORE INFORMATION.

 - Barnard Summer Analyst Panel

 - First and Second Round Finance Interviews and the Value of Networking

 - Following the Financial Markets on a Daily Basis